UWNETLAB/metaknowledge/_posts/docs/2016-05-04-metaknowledge.md

  default `False`, if `True` the diffusion analysis will be run twice, first with source and target setup like the default (global scope) then using only the source `RecordCollection` (local scope).

-_byYear_ : `optional [bool]`
+_extraValue_ : `optional [str]`

-default `False`, if `True` the returned dictionary will have Records mapped to maps, these maps will map years ('ints') to counts.
+ default `None`, if a tag the returned dictionary will have `Records` mapped to maps, these maps will map the entries for the tag to counts.
 If _pandasFriendly_ is also `True` the resultant dictionary will have an additional column called `'year'`.
 This column will contain the year the citations occurred, in addition the Records entries will be duplicated for each year they occur in.

+ For example if `'year'` was given then the count for a single `Record` could be `{1990 : 1, 2000 : 5}`

+_useAllAuthors_ : `optional [bool]`

+ default `True`, if `False` only the first author will be used to generate the `Citations` for the _source_ `Records`

 ###### Returns